Yogibaer75/Check_MK-Things/check plugins 2.3/redfish/readme.md

 - 2.3.60 - special agent fixed if user and password is used on CLI
 - 2.3.61 - small naming change in metric translation
 - 2.3.62 - implemented caching for sections - Attention if you monitor iLO4 please stay at 2.3.60 for the moment
+- 2.3.63 - fixed some iLO specific HW/SW inventory problems - this release should also work with iLO4 now